The Southern Regional Education Board considers the health and

 Name badges will be printed on demand at

-socially distanced check-in kiosks in the Delta Lobby.
-Before the
+socially distanced check-in kiosks outside the Texas Ballroom at

 our conference bags, available in the Education

-available at SREB’s Conference Headquarters in the Delta Lobby
+available at SREB’s Conference Headquarters outside the Texas

-and in SREB’s booth in the Education Marketplace in the Ryman
+Ballroom and in SREB’s booth in the Education Marketplace in the

 masks and gentle mask-wearing reminders.

 - You may bring your own masks, face shields and other personal

 - Additional hand sanitizer stations will be positioned